lucidrains/flash-attention-jax/README.md

 - [ ] figure out issue with jit and static argnums
 - [ ] comment with references to paper algorithms and explanations
+- [ ] make sure it can work one-headed key / values, as in PaLM

 ## Citations